Ehizson/AI-ML-Paths/README.md

-# This entails projects involving descriptive analysis
+# This involves projects that are for progress track and accountability for AI/ML